DannyBen/mister_bin/README.md

 - Each command is defined with a separate class for maximum testability and scalability.
 - Commands can have subcommands.
+- Commands can have aliases.
-- Designed for gem developers.
+- Designed primarily for gem developers.

 ## Examples